-Matti Suuronen: Futuro, from 15 May to 16 September 2018, Exhibition Centre WeeGee
+Matti Suuronen: Futuro, from 2 June to 12 September 2021, Exhibition Centre WeeGee

 The Exhibition Centre WeeGee has acquired the first ever mass-produced Futuro house (no. 001), which was owned by Matti Kuusla from summer 1968 to autumn 2011 and located in Hirvensalmi in Finland.
 After being carefully restored, the house opened in WeeGee’s yard in 2012.
 The Futuro house will be open to public from mid-May to mid-September during WeeGee’s regular opening hours.